Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I Drive A Bus With An AZ License?

-Before you apply, it’s important to know that a Class AZ license does not allow you to drive passenger buses.
-If that’s your goal, you must first obtain a Class B, Class E, or Class F license, based on the passenger capacity of the bus you wish to operate.
+No, a Class AZ license does not allow you to drive passenger buses.
+If that’s your goal, you must first obtain a Class B, C, E, or F license, based on the passenger capacity of the bus you wish to operate.

 How Much Does It Cost To Get An AZ License?